Access to Justice Fund and cy-près

 Since the launch of the ATJF in May 2010:

 - The Foundation has funded more than 130 grants for a total of close to $18.2 million.
 See the list of funded projects here.

 - The grants have covered linguistic and rural access to justice, Indigenous peoples legal needs, self-help, family violence, and consumer rights.

 - The grants have included cross-country projects, single-province projects, and projects involving more than one province or territory.

-- The Access to Justice Fund has received a total of 15 cy-près awards.
+- To date, the Access to Justice Fund has received a total of 15 cy-près awards.

 Many courts have approved the Foundation as a fitting and accountable recipient of cy-près awards.
 See the list of class actions that generated cy-près awards received by the Foundation and the ATJF.

 The Foundation continually reviews directions for the ATJF.
 We will share any new opportunities as they are developed.